rmorshea/pyalect/docs/source/index.rst

     |-  entrypoint.py
     |-  my_html_module.py

-Inside ``entrypoint.py`` should be a transpiler that implements two methods:
+Inside ``entrypoint.py`` should be a :class:`~pyalect.dialect.Dialect` that implements two methods:

 .. code-block::

-    import pyalect
+    from pyalect import Dialect

-    @pyalect.register("html")
-    class HtmlTranspiler:
+    class HtmlDialect(Dialect, name="html"):
         def transform_src(source: str) -> str:
             """Called first to manipulate the module source as a string"""
             # your code goes here...